monosoul/kotlin-sam-issue-reproducer/README.md

 ## There are at least 3 issues here:

-### #1 The same object declared in different places have different behavior
+### #1 Two objects declared the same way in different places have different behavior

 Values `1_ImplementationsKt.getImplementationsInFileBefore` and
 `3_ImplementationsKt.getImplementationsInFileAfter` are declared exactly the same way.